lmichaelis/lmichaelis/readme.md

 ## 📨 How to get in touch

 You can get in touch by sending me an E-Mail at the address shown on my GitHub profile.
-You can also shoot me a message over on Matrix at [@luismichaelis:matrix.org](https://matrix.to/#/@luismichaelis:matrix.org) but I am not very active on there.
+You can also shoot me a message over on Matrix at [@luismichaelis:matrix.org](https://matrix.to/#/@luismichaelis:matrix.org).